Tuck1297/Tuck1297/README.md

 ### Reflection

+# A 'Bit' About Me

+Provide a brief outline of myself.
+Include introduction of myself, projects I am passionate about and where I am headed as a developer/coder.

 Reflection that will outline at least one of the below projects from a domian-specific point of view.

 ---